Kalizma: Post War

-On being relieved from wartime duties, the Minona resumed her role as a private luxury steam yacht.
+On being relieved from wartime duties, Minona resumed her role as a private luxury steam yacht.
 She was renamed Cortynia in 1947 and again to S/Y Oddyseia in 1947.
 The yacht underwent a significant refit converting her engine from steam to diesel between 1954 and 1955.

 1960s

 The mid-1960s saw the MY Odysseia (now Kalizma) make headlines when Richard Burton acquired the yacht as a gift for his wife and actress Elizabeth Taylor.
 The couple had initially chartered the Odysseia to sail around Portofino during May 1967.
 On acquisition later that year, the classic yacht was subsequently re-christened the Kalizma.
 An acronym derived from the names of their three daughters - Kate, Liza and Maria.

 Richard Burton had reportedly bought the yacht for $192,000 and had spent twice as much having her refitted with new interiors.
 Elizabeth Taylor had hired Arthur Barbosa to redesign the interiors of the Kalizma.
 Post refit, the classic yacht adorned an exquisite art collection that included works by Monet, Van Gough and Picasso, in addition to an extensive library as per the taste of her owners.

-The Kalizma held a place of affection in their hearts and served as a luxurious floating home to the famous couple.
+Kalizma held a place of affection in their hearts and served as a luxurious floating home to the famous couple.
 It was on board the Kalizma where Richard Burton presented Elizabeth Taylor with two of the most exquisite jewels.
 In 1968 Richard Burton presented Elizabeth Taylor with the 33.19-carat Krupp Diamond, also known as the Elizabeth Taylor Diamond.
 He gifted the diamond to Elizabeth Taylor on board the Kalizma whilst moored in the Thames, London.

 The second and most notable of jewels gifted by Richard Burton to Elizabeth Taylor was the famous 69.42- carat diamond in 1969.
 Initially referred to as the 'Cartier Diamond', Richard Burton bought from Cartier for a record-setting price of $1.1 Million.
 The Cartier Diamond was subsequently called the Taylor-Burton Diamond.
-The 69.42-carat diamond, took three weeks to reach the Burton's on board the Kalizma, anchored at Port Hercules, Monaco.
+The 69.42-carat diamond took three weeks to reach the Burton's on board the Kalizma, anchored at Port Hercules, Monaco.

-The Kalizma later went through a series of owners after the 1970s.
-The Classic yacht was acquired in 2019 by business magnate Shirish Saraf, who undertook an extensive refit in 2020 to restore the classic yacht.

 1970 to date

-The Kalizma went through a series of owners after the 1970s, including Peter de Savary and Vijay Mallya.
+Kalizma went through a series of owners after the 1970s, including Peter de Savary and Vijay Mallya.
 The yacht was acquired in 2019 by Shirish Saraf, and undertook an extensive refit in 2020 to restore the classic yacht.
+It was reflagged in the Cook Islands.